mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 All the interns in my cohort started and ended at around the same time and I think we were all supposed to be in the SF Bay Area offices.
 The cohort leaders were both in the SF offices and most of the interns that showed up to events were in the SF and Bay Area offices.
 Coincidentally a lot of us were located on the west coast too.

 The intern cohorts also get a budget to spend on activities, which of course was more applicable during normal times.
 How this budget is spent depends on what the cohort leaders want to organize.
 For example, our cohort leaders spent their budget on local food/snacks the previous year when they were in person.
-This year, they spent a lot of the budget on giftcards they gave out for participating in the events to incentivize us to show up.
+This year, they spent a lot of the budget on gift cards they gave out for participating in the events to incentivize us to show up.

 ### Game Nights